EmilyCali/GA_Project3/README.md

-Emily is a Booz Allen Employee who was offered the opportunity to develop her skills by taking the General Assembly Web Development Immersive Remote program in the spring of 2017.
+Emily is a Booz Allen Hamilton Employee who was offered the opportunity to develop her skills by taking the General Assembly Web Development Immersive Remote program in the spring of 2017.
 She holds a bachelor's degree in Biomedical Photographic Communications and, prior to this class, she was working on her own time to improve upon her css and html knowledge.
 She is very eager to put all that she is learning to work in her next position.
 She likes to make quilts and imagine css animations in her free time.